Twin actor twin delayed deep deterministic policy gradient (TATD3) learning for batch process control: Background

-TD3 algorithm is an extension of the DDPG algorithm with the following modifications to address some of the lacunae of DDPG. (i) To address the overestimation bias problem, the concept of clipped double Q-learning is used wherein two Q-values are learned, and the minimum of them is used for the approximation of the target Q-value.
-Thus, TD3 has two critic networks and corresponding critic target networks reflecting the 'twin' term in its name. (ii) To reduce the high variance and noisy gradients while minimising the error per update, target networks are used to reduce error propagation by delaying the policy update until the convergence of the Q-value.
-This results in a less frequent policy network updates than the critic network updates. (iii) To reduce the variance in the target action values, target policy smoothing is performed by regularisation technique where clipped noise is added to the target action obtained from the policy.
+TD3 algorithm is an extension of the DDPG algorithm with the following modifications to address some of the lacunae of DDPG. (i) To address the overestimation bias problem, the concept of clipped double Q-learning is used wherein two Q-values are learned, and the minimum of them is used to approximate the target Q-value.
+Thus, TD3 has two critic networks and corresponding critic target networks reflecting the 'twin' term in its name. (ii) To reduce the high variance and noisy gradients while minimising the value error per update, target networks are used to reduce error propagation by delaying the policy network update until the convergence of the Q-value.
+This results in less frequent policy network updates than the critic network updates, which in turn allows more stable policy updates. (iii) To reduce the variance in the target action values, target policy smoothing is performed by regularisation technique where clipped noise is added to the target action obtained from the policy.

+However, none of these steps avoids the local optima that would have resulted during the training of the actor networks.
+Even though multi-actor ensemble essentially tries to achieve that \cite{liu2020reinforcement}, but they are essentially devoid of the advantages of the TD3 algorithm explained earlier.
+Hence, to achieve the best of both worlds, we propose to integrate TD3 and multi-actor methods resulting in the proposed TATD3 approach.